enchant97/frameworks_and_languages_module/technical_report.md

 func main() {
     // run func in "background"
     go longRunningTask()
+    // other code ...
 }
 ```

 Concurrency is an important factor for increasing performance.
-In an IO heavy environment, such as a web server clients requests can be paused and resumed while waiting for io tasks to finish, this reduces the amount of cpu blocking while waiting which reduces the amount of hardware needed for handling the same number of simultaneous clients.
+In an IO heavy environment, such as a web server; client requests can be paused and resumed while waiting for IO tasks to finish.
+This reduces the amount of cpu blocking while waiting and can reduce the amount of hardware needed for handling the same number of simultaneous clients.

 Client Framework Features
 -------------------------